Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Prepare an LLC Operating Agreement

-The operating agreement is a document that governs the framework of an LLC.
-This document covers items like ownership rights, member responsibilities, how profits and losses are distributed, and more.
+The LLC operating agreement is a document that governs the LLC’s framework.
+It covers items like ownership rights, member responsibilities, how profits and losses are distributed, and more.

 Most states do not require an LLC to have an operating agreement; however, it is required in California.
 While it isn’t required in many states, the operating agreement is useful as it helps to improve the LLC member’s liability protection and reduce misunderstandings of the member’s roles and responsibilities.